Genez-io/genez-io.github.io/content/posts/10-ts-mistakes.md

 console.log(strLength); // Outputs: 18
 ```

-While this code works in this particular scenario, it's considered a misuse of "as" casts because we are bypassing TypeScript's type checking.
-If userInput were not a string, a runtime error would occur.
+While this code works in this particular scenario, it's considered a misuse of `as` casts because we are bypassing TypeScript's type-checking.
+If `userInput` were not a string, a runtime error would occur.

 ## 3. Ignoring Typecheck Errors and Warning

-TypeScript provides valuable type checking and inference, but some developers ignore or suppress typecheck errors and warnings using the "//@ts-ignore" comment.
+TypeScript provides valuable type-checking and inference, but some developers ignore or suppress typecheck errors and warnings using the `//@ts-ignore` comment.
 Ignoring these messages may hide potential issues that could lead to runtime errors or unexpected behavior.
 It's crucial to address typecheck errors and warnings systematically to ensure code correctness.

 ```typescript